The Effects of Rituximab on the Progression of Type 1 Diabetes in New Onset Subjects (TN05 antiCD20)

 Does it have dialysis patients: No

-Access to samples for The Effects of Rituximab on the Progression of Type 1 Diabetes in New Onset Subjects (TN05 antiCD20) is currently only available via collaboration.
+Access to biospecimens for The Effects of Rituximab on the Progression of Type 1 Diabetes in New Onset Subjects (TN05) is currently only available via collaboration.
 Please contact the parent study to ask about ancillary study opportunities.

 Clinical Trials URL: